-A wide variety of opportunities are on offer to the community to interact with nature and learn how to become good stewards of the environment.
+At Beech Creek in Alliance, a wide variety of opportunities are on offer to the community to interact with nature and learn how to become good stewards of the environment.
 Take a scenic stroll through this spectacular display of mother nature’s artistic vision.

 Explore the beauty of Kingwood Center Gardens which is renowned for its distinctive floral displays and unique plant specimens.
 You can also discover the woodland trails, display greenhouse, peacocks, and the historic mansion here.

 Over 3,500 plant species are showcased here from all over the world, including desert plants, tropical specimens, Bonsai trees, and carnivorous plants.
 Transport yourself to a natural oasis where discovery awaits.

 The Secrest Arboretum helps to educate and inspire visitors to be environmental protectors and offers a variety of trees, shrubs, and herbaceous perennial plants.
 Educate yourself on native plants and flowers right here in Wooster.

 Fellows Riverside Gardens is nestled in Mill Creek Park and features diverse and colorful plant displays, roses of all classes, seasonal displays of annuals, and scenic vistas.

 Walk, stroll, or jog through this 189-acre arboretum free of charge, and find out why Dayton residents have come to love this space.
 Breathe in the fresh air and let all your senses come alive in this natural setting.